EXCERPTS FROM ALL MANNER OF THINGS: perspectives for young people on Sex, Self, Relationship, & Life

 First there’s the idea that,

-the ultimate, to-die-for, happily-ever-after is to find and be in love.
+the ultimate happily-ever-after is to find and be in love.

-The idea is familiar, and has been around forever.
+The idea is familiar and has been around for ages.
 It’s in classic myths and fairy tales, and is something we see and hear over and over again in movies, shows, songs, and just about everywhere.

-when we like someone are there are established patterns of behavior that are accepted, and even expected.
+when we like someone there are established patterns of behavior that are accepted, and even expected.